ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     #.
 Cubes;
     #.
 Triangles.

--   We will deal with cubes and triangles later, since they are usually associated with more advanced topics (*bounding boxes* and *triangle meshes*).
+-   We will deal with cubes and triangles next week, since they are usually associated with more advanced topics (*bounding boxes* and *triangle meshes*).

 # Spheres {#spheres}